-Muzmatch adds $7M to swipe right on Muslim majority markets – TechCrunch
+Muzmatch adds $7M to swipe right on Muslim-majority markets – TechCrunch

-Muzmatch, a matchmaking app for Muslims, has just swiped a $7 million Series A on the back of continued momentum for its community sensitive approach to soulmate searching for people of the Islamic faith.
+Muzmatch, a matchmaking app for Muslims, has just swiped a $7 million Series A on the back of continued momentum for its community-sensitive approach to soulmate searching for people of the Islamic faith.

-The funding, which Muzmatch says will help fuel growth in key international markets, is jointly led by US hedge fund Luxor Capital, and Silicon Valley accelerator Y Combinator — the latter having previously selected Muzmatch for its summer 2017 batch of startups.
+The funding, which Muzmatch says will help fuel growth in key international markets, is jointly led by U.S. hedge fund Luxor Capital and Silicon Valley accelerator Y Combinator — the latter having previously selected Muzmatch for its summer 2017 batch of startups.

 We first covered the startup two years ago when its founders were just graduating from YC.
-At that time there were two of them building the business: Shahzad Younas and Ryan Brodie — a perhaps unlikely pairing in this context, given Brodie’s lack of a Muslim background.
+At that time there were two of them building the business: Shahzad Younas and Ryan Brodie — perhaps an unlikely pairing in this context, given Brodie’s lack of a Muslim background.
 He joined after meeting Younas, who had earlier quit his job as an investment banker to launch Muzmatch.
 Brodie got excited by the idea and early traction for the MVP.
-The pair went on to ship a relaunch of the app in mid 2016 which helped snag them a place at YC.
+The pair went on to ship a relaunch of the app in mid 2016, which helped snag them a place at YC.

 So why did Younas and Brodie unmatch?
 All the remaining founder can say publicly is that its investors are buying Brodie’s stake.
 (While, in a note on LinkedIn — celebrating what he dubs the “bittersweet” news of Muzmatch’s Series A — Brodie writes: “Separate to this raise I decided to sell my stake in the company.
 This is not from a lack of faith — on the contrary — it’s simply the right time for me to move on to startup number 4 now with the capital to take big risks.”)

 Asked what’s harder, finding a steady co-founder or finding a life partner, Younas responds with a laugh.
 “With myself and Ryan, full credit, when we first joined together we did commit to each other, I guess, a period of time of really going for it,” he ventures, reaching for the phrase “conscious uncoupling” to sum up how things went down.
-“We both literally put blood sweat and tears into the app, into growing what it is.
+“We both literally put blood, sweat and tears into the app, into growing what it is.
 And for sure without him we wouldn’t be as far as we are now, that’s definitely true.”

 “For me it’s a fantastic outcome for him.
 I’m genuinely super happy for him.
 For someone of his age and at that time of his life — now he’s got the ability to start another startup and back himself, which is amazing.
 Not many people have that opportunity,” he adds.

-Younas says he isn’t looking for another co-founder at this stage of the business.
-Though he notes they have just hired a CTO — “purely because there’s so much to do that I want to make sure I’ve got a few people in certain areas”.
+Younas says he isn’t looking for another co-founder at this stage of the business, though he notes they have just hired a CTO — “purely because there’s so much to do that I want to make sure I’ve got a few people in certain areas.”

 The team has grown from just four people seven months ago to 17 now.
 With the Series A the plan is to further expand headcount to almost 30.